 There are many variations of anatomy in the general population.
 Failure of the anterolateral abdominal wall to form leads to infants being born with "prune belly syndrome."
-These infants have no musculature in their abdominal wall to help compress the internal viscera, flex the trunk, and often have undescended testes accompanied with urogenital malformations.
+These infants have no musculature in their abdominal wall to help compress the internal viscera and flex the trunk.
+They often have undescended testes accompanied with urogenital malformations.
 These children undergo multiple surgeries to reconstruct the abdominal wall for support of internal organs, improved respiratory effort, and cosmetic improvement.

 Weakness in the abdominal wall can lead to a variety of hernias.
 The linea alba may also thin and spread laterally to form a weakened portion of the anterior wall, resulting in an outpouching when there is increased intra-abdominal pressure, also known as diastasis recti.
 As mentioned previously, the pyramidalis is absent in up to 20% of the population.

-Hernias may lead to incarcerated bowel or strangulated bowel if the contents can no longer be reduced through the defect and lead to decreased blood supply to the bowel.
-If the strangulation is not corrected immediately, the bowel contents may become necrotic, and the patient may become septic.
-It is imperative that hernias that are nonreducible, or symptomatic should be surgically corrected promptly so that necrosis of the contents may be avoided.
+Hernias may lead to incarcerated bowel or strangulated bowel if the contents can no longer be reduced through the defect resulting in decreased blood supply to the bowel.
+If the strangulation is not corrected immediately, the bowel contents may become necrotic, and the patient can become septic.
+It is imperative that nonreducible or symptomatic hernias be surgically corrected promptly so that necrosis of the contents may be avoided.
 Patients with prune belly syndrome must undergo multiple surgical procedures to help the patient improve respiratory effort, digestion, and proper function of the urogenital tract.